eugeneyl/one-org-kafka/README.md

 # A Fabric Network deployed on 4 Nodes
 A Fabric Network of 1 Orderer with Kafka, 1 Organization with 3 peers, deployed on 3 nodes.

+This setup uses docker swarm.
+If you want to use extra_hosts, call `git checkout extra_hosts`

 The set up of the nodes are as followed:
 | Node | Zookeeper | Kafka | Orderer | Peer | CLI |
 | --- | --- | --- | --- | --- | --- |